ibm-cloud-docs/power-iaas/cloud-connections.md

 ## Attaching subnets to Cloud Connections
 {: attach-subnet}

-You must route Power Systems Virtual Server private network subnets over IBM Cloud™ Direct Link to allow connectivity between Power Systems Virtual Server instances and the IBM Cloud network.
+You must route Power Systems Virtual Server private network subnets over IBM Cloud Direct Link to allow connectivity between Power Systems Virtual Server instances and the IBM Cloud network.

 The **Connection details** page contains the list of attached subnets.

 ![Attached subnets](images/attach-subnet.png "Attached subnets"){: caption="Figure 3.
 Attached subnets" caption-side="bottom"}

 When you create a subnet or edit details of a subnet, you can attach an existing Cloud connection to the subnet.
 For steps to create a subnet, see [Configuring and adding a private network subnet](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-subnet).

-##.
-Power Systems Virtual Server Network HA

 ## Configuring and adding a private network subnet